Chapter Twenty-Seven: Criminal Hero

 "Every time you find a way to improve my stats.
 I keep on getting the feeling that I'm getting lighter, and I don't like it!"
 She said seriously.

 Naofumi took a moment to observe her.
-"You still look the same as before... plus, it also looks good on you."
-He said.
+"You still look the same as before... plus, it looks good on you."

 Raphtalia again blushed.
 She had to admit a large part of her was grateful Naofumi had given one of his best accessories he'd put quite a bit of work into for her.
-However, a small part of her couldn't help but wonder if he'd been planning on giving it to her from the start or not.
-Before she could ask though, Filo came running back from the forest in her Filolial Queen form.
+However, a small part of her couldn't help but wonder if he'd been planning on giving it to her from the start.

 "Daddy, Daddy!
-I found a cute wild Filolial in the forest!"
+Filo found a cute Filolial in the forest!"
 She said happily.

 "Really?"
 Naofumi hummed in response.